 3. An insecure leader stops asking for help

-4. An insecure leader isn’t interested in feedback
+4. An insecure leader doesn’t like feedback

-Feedback is seen as a bad thing because it exposes the insecure leader.
-If such a leader were to openly ask for feedback, they feel as if they are opening themselves to attack.
-Unfortunately, this attitude only reinforces itself and before long, insecure leaders have shut the door to improving their leadership.
+Insecure leaders don’t like feedback, they fear it.
+If they were to openly ask for feedback, they feel as if they are opening themselves to attack.
+Unfortunately, this attitude only reinforces itself and before long, insecure leaders can’t improve their leadership.

 “Just do what I say” is code for “I’m scared that I’m wrong and I don’t want anyone to tell me that.”

-6. An insecure leader avoids issues that may result in confrontation
+6. An insecure leader avoids confrontation

 7. An insecure leader won’t ask questions, even when they don’t understand

-8. An insecure leader will resort to micromanagement
+8. An insecure leader micromanages people

-Taking the credit is not about the glory for an insecure leader, it is a way to reduce the risk of being “found out”.
+Taking the credit is not about glory for an insecure leader, it is a way to reduce the risk of being “found out”.